renisac/O365-Management-and-Log-Scripts/source/TEMPLATE_for_resource_README.md

-# Template for Script README.md
+# Template for Code README.md

-Please use the following format for the README.md for script submissions.
+Please use the following format for the README.md for code/resource submissions.
 View this document Raw and copy/paste to grab the markdown formatting.

 ***

-## Script_Name
+## Resource_Name

-The script name should be descriptive, e.g. O365_Get_InboxRules.
+The resource name should be descriptive, e.g. O365_Get_InboxRules.

 ### Use case

-Describe the operational purpose for this script.
+Describe the operational purpose for this code.
 For example, considering the O365_Get_InboxRules mentioned above, the Use Case may be:

 > Use after an account has been compromised to check for inbox rules the attacker may have set.

 ### Brief description

 Succinctly describe the:
-- action(s) performed by the script,
+- action(s) performed by the code,
 - log collection method,
 - logs touched, and
 - character of the output data